Describe a person who helps others in his or her spare time (IELTS CUE CARD MAY to AUGUST 2019)

 With it, He is my neighbor and his name is Mr. Anuj Sharma.
 I have known him since childhood.
 Mr. Sharma is in his 40s.
 He is a government employee and he does a job in SBI bank.
 He is a very intelligent and honest person in my colony.

 Apart from that, he helps others at any time but usually, he helps the people on the weekends because at that time Mr. Sharma free from his work.
 He helps individuals in different sorts of ways.
 He gives free bank coaching to poor students who want the best future in the upcoming time.

-Even, he also donates clothes, food, shoes and other necessary things to poverty line people.
-With it, also organized blood donation camp to help who suffering from dangerous diseases as well as he also distributes free medicine in my hometown.
+Even, he also donates clothes, food, shoes, and other necessary things to poverty line people.
+With it, also organized a blood donation camp to help those suffering from dangerous diseases as well as he also distributes free medicine in my hometown.